Temple of Heracles, Agrigento: History

 The traditionally accepted chronology of the temple identifies it as the most ancient of the Greek Akragantine temples, dating to the final years of the 6th century BC.
 This dating is based on stylistic characteristics, especially its proportions, number of columns, and the profile of the columns and of their capitals.
+This time period lines up with the tyrant Phalaris (ruled 570 to 554 BC), in the era archeologists call the Phalarian architectural period.

 However, some connect the temple with the activities of Theron (Tyrant of Akragas 488-473/2 BC), claiming that it contains innovations compared to the architectural practice of the 6th century.
 In that case, it could be identified with the temple of Athena recorded by Polyaenus (Stratagems 6.51) in relation to the building activities of Theron after his seizure of power.

 The remains of the entablature constitute a problem for dating, because there are two types of cymatium with gutters and lion heads: the first, less well-preserved than the other, datable to the 460s BC and the second datable to around the middle of the fifth century.
 Probably the first cymatium is the original and was replaced by the second a few decades later (for reasons unknown).
 The temple's foundation is considered to be dated to the years before the Battle of Himera (480 BC); its completion would have taken a decade or maybe a little more.

 The building was restored in the Roman period with some modifications.
 The naos was divided into three, which could indicate a dedication to multiple divinities.
 If still in use by the 4th and 5th centuries, it would have been closed during the persecution of pagans in the late Roman Empire.

 In the 20th century, restorers have reconstructed nine of the columns on the southeastern side through anastylosis.
 In addition, they restored part of the entablature and some of the capitals.